-- Represented a state community college in multiple appeals of city permitting actions.
+- Represented community college in multiple appeals of city permitting actions.

 - Represented public health provider in over $140 million of tax-exempt and taxable construction and acquisition financing.

-- Negotiated long-term adaptive reuse agreement encompassing leasehold, historic restoration and management of County-owned interpretive site.
+- Negotiated long-term adaptive reuse agreement for leasehold, historic restoration and management of County-owned interpretive site.

-- Represented art museum in sale of transferable development rights to for-profit developer.
+- Represented museum in sale of transferable development rights to for-profit developer.

 - Represented high-net-worth individuals and families in negotiating and executing donations of complex private landholdings to conservation nonprofits.

-- Content Editor, Ch.
-23: Land Use and Environmental Law, Washington Lawyer's Practice Manual, King County Bar Association, Ongoing
+- King County Bar Association - Content Editor, Ch.
+23: Land Use and Environmental Law, Washington Lawyer's Practice Manual (2017-2022)

-- Board Member; Executive Committee; Chair, Political Committee – Washington Conservation Voters, Ongoing
+- Washington Conservation Voters - Board Member; Executive Committee; Chair, Political Committee

 - Associate, Davis Wright Tremaine, Seattle, 2017 - 2021